-To be a smart borrower, it’s important to understand each loan option available to you.
-Loans are either secured or unsecured.
+To be a smart borrower, it’s important to understand the loan options available to you.
+Most loans are either secured or unsecured.
 Here’s a breakdown of how each one works, common examples and more:

-Secured loans are loans backed with something of value that you own.
-This is called collateral.
-Common examples of collateral include your vehicle or other valuable property such as jewelry.
+Secured loans are loans backed with something of value that you own, called collateral.
+Common examples of collateral include your car or other valuable property such as jewelry.

-If you’re approved for a secured loan, the lender will hold the title or deed to the collateral or places a lien on the collateral until you pay the loan off in full.
-If you do not repay the loan, the lender may take possession of the collateral and apply the proceeds of the sale of the collateral to the outstanding debt.
+If you’re approved for a secured loan, the lender will hold the title or deed to the collateral or place a lien on it until you pay the loan off in full.
+If you don’t repay your loan, the lender may take possession of the asset, sell it and apply the proceeds to your outstanding debt.

-Due to the use of collateral, the borrowing limits for secured loans are typically higher than those for unsecured loans because of the presence of collateral.
-Common types of secured loans include mortgages and vehicle loans.
+Due to the use of collateral, the borrowing limits for secured loans are typically higher than unsecured loans.
+Secured loan rates could be lower as well.
+Common types of secured loans include mortgages and car loans.

-An unsecured loan is money that you borrow without using collateral.
-Due to the lack of collateral, the lender faces a higher level of risk.
+An unsecured loan is money you borrow without using collateral.
+With nothing of value backing the loan, the lender faces a higher level of risk.
 This can result in a lower borrowing limit, a higher interest rate and a higher credit score needed to qualify for the loan.
 Common examples of unsecured loans include credit cards and personal lines of credit.

 Know before you borrow

 Both loan types have strengths and weaknesses, which can vary per borrower and lender.
-If you plan to apply for a loan, try to have a clear understanding of which option works best for your unique financial situation.
-Before you make any borrowing decision, make sure you can afford to pay back your loan in a timely matter without straining your budget.
+If you plan to apply for a loan, make sure you have a clear understanding of the interest rate, monthly payment amount and repayment period before moving forward.
+By researching and comparing your options, you can find the best loan option for you.